Setting local plan policies for net zero buildings

 Many local authorities have developed climate action plans to demonstrate how they will deliver against national and local net zero carbon targets.
 The planning system provides an important lever to support emissions reductions in sectors responsible for high levels of carbon at a local level, including transport, energy and buildings.
 Within the context of urgent challenges such as decarbonising transport and retrofitting existing buildings, ensuring that new buildings are built to high standards of energy efficiency (so that they do not rely on carbon for their operation) is an easy win.

-However, both existing building regulations, and planned changes through the Future Homes Standard, will fail to deliver net zero homes because:
+However, both existing building regulations, and planned changes through the Future Homes Standard, fail to deliver net zero homes because:

 • The methodology for reducing % carbon emissions does not incentivise energy efficiency in buildings as a first principle – meaning new homes can still be built to be draughty and inefficient;